Alexios10/crypto-app/README.md

  • Built with React

- • Used React Router for dynamic routing
+ • Used React-Router-Dom  for dynamic routing

  • Tailwind CSS for styling